macimax/WIKI_STEPMANIA/Compiling-StepMania.md

 Xcode should open with the project, from here you can build StepMania by clicking the ▶ button to Build and Run.

-By default, the Xcode project is set to the Debug build configuration.
-If you want to build the Release version of StepMania:
+By default, the generated Xcode project is set to the Debug build configuration.
+If you want to build a Release version of StepMania:

-1. Go to **Product > Scheme** and select **StepMania**
+1. Go to **Product > Scheme** and ensure that **StepMania** is checked
-2. Go back to **Product > Scheme** and select **Edit Scheme...**
+2. From **Product > Scheme**, choose **Edit Scheme...**
 3. For the **Run** action, change the **Build Configuration** to **Release**
 4. Uncheck **Debug executable**
-5. Finally, go to **Product > Build For** and select **Running**.
+5. Finally, go to **Product > Build For** and choose **Running**.

-StepMania.app should appear within the root directory of the repository.
+StepMania.app should appear within the root directory of the cloned repository.

 #### build a formal release

-The above `cmake` command will generate a release build of StepMania that will be tagged with the most recent Git commit hash.
+The above `cmake` command will generate a build of StepMania that will be tagged with the most recent Git commit hash.
 If you have been designated as the macOS developer to build a formal, major release for distribution purposes, you can generate such an Xcode project from the Build directory via

 ```bash
 cmake -G Xcode -DWITH_FULL_RELEASE=ON -DCMAKE_BUILD_TYPE=Release ..
 ```